-Hopley Yeaton inspires U.S. Coast Guard Academy cadets in tangible ways 225 years after he was named the first commissioned officer of the service.
+Hopley Yeaton still inspires U.S. Coast Guard Academy cadets more than two centuries years after his appointment as the first commissioned officer of the service.

 The early U.S. government had limited funds and wartime debts, so it used tariffs to support itself.
 But how to collect these monies?
 Honest traders would go to the Customs Houses to pay.
-The cheats had to be tracked down.
+But someone had to track down the cheats.
 That’s where New Hampshire’s Hopley Yeaton came in.

-In 1790 the government established the Revenue Marine, later the Revenue Cutter Service, to interdict smugglers.
-In 1791 George Washington named Hopley Yeaton as the first commissioned officer of what would become the U.S. Coast Guard.
+the Revenue Marine, later the Revenue Cutter Service, to interdict smugglers.
+In 1791, President George Washington named Hopley Yeaton as the first commissioned officer of what would become the U.S. Coast Guard.

 The Scammel, like all the original cutters, was built for speed to be able to run down ships that might attempt to flee.
-Yeaton, a veteran sailor who served in the Continental Navy, spent nearly 20 years policing the coast.
+Yeaton spent nearly 20 years policing the coast.

 Among his achievements: He helped convince the service to establish the West Quoddy Lighthouse in Lubec, Maine.
 In 1809 when he retired, Yeaton settled in Lubec, where he was active in the town’s effort to incorporate.
 Following his death in 1812, he was buried on private land in what would become the backyard of a house.